RayHightower/rayhightower.github.octo-broken/source/_posts/2013-12-12-high-performance-computing-at-acm.markdown

 HPC enables us to solve problems that elude typical computers.
 For example:

 * *Auto safety testing*.
-Kawani spent several years using HPC to run simulated crash tests for General Motors.
+Kalwani spent several years using HPC to run simulated crash tests for General Motors.
 A physical crash test, one in which the car is destroyed, costs $500k per car.
 The same test can be run in a simulator for $5k.
 Engineers still need to test a physical car at the end of the testing cycle, but the number of cars destroyed is drastically reduced.
 The business advantage of HPC-simulated tests is clear.
 * *Nuclear testing*.
 It is very expensive (measured both in dollars and in human lives) to test a nuclear power plant.
 Fortunately, scientists know enough about nuclear behavior to create realistic simulations.
 Testing via simulation helps to manage costs and reduce accidents.
 * *Weather forecasting*.
 The first supercomputers needed three days to predict the weather for _tomorrow_.
 What good is a 2-day-old weather forecast?
 A good forecast can save lives by telling people to evacute before a life-threatening natural disaster.
 Today's supercomputers can produce accurate weather forecasts while the reader still has time to take action.
 * *Bioinformatics*.
 When scientists can reliably simulate drug behavior before live human testing, medical treatments can be improved and lives can be saved.